lelegard/arm-cpusysregs/docs/pac-format.md

   - As previously observed, this means than switching from EL0 to EL1 implies a detour through EL3 to reprogram the PAC key registers.
 And again when switching back from EL1 to EL0.
   - Note a difference with Linux here.
 On macOS using the "arm64e" platform, the generated code uses three PAC keys, IA, IB, DA, but not DB and GA.
 Since the kernel is compiled for "arm64e", it uses these three PAC registers.
 However, unlike the Linux kernel, the macOS kernel choses to change all PAC keys when switching to kernel mode, even those it doesn't use.

+### Specific to Windows

+- The PAC key registers can be read and modified.
+Their initial value in a process is zero.
+Modifying them is possible.
+The assigned value remains valid in the process.
+- The PACIx and PACDx instructions are inoperative in practice.
+They leave the pointer unmodified.

 ### Specific to Arm-designed cores

 - The computed PAC values match the QARMA5 software computation.
 This was expected but still nice to verify.